 Judith Farbey QC specialises in public and administrative law.
 Her work includes judicial review, civil claims involving public bodies and advisory work for clients seeking to avoid litigation.
 She undertakes cases raising European and international human rights law.

-She has an extensive practice in the law of detention.
+She has a longstanding practice in the law of detention.
 She appears in judicial review cases involving the criminal justice system and serving prisoners.

 Chambers and Partners 2015: ‘The breadth and depth of her skill set and experience is fantastic.
 She is my absolute go-to barrister for complex matters.
 Her analytical approach and thought process in strategising complex situations are nothing short of breathtaking.’
 ‘Her technical expertise is outstanding, and she's very accessible and great to run ideas by.’